 Can You Swim With Contact Lenses?

 When you make the decision to rely on contact lenses to help with vision problems, you have to be prepared to make a few subtle changes to your lifestyle.
-From remembering to put your lenses in and then taking them out again to setting aside time for cleaning – your daily routine will become just a tad different.
+From remembering to put your lenses in and then taking them out again to set aside time for cleaning – your daily routine will become just a tad different.
 And then there’s swimming.
 One of the most common questions asked by new contact wearers is “can you swim with contact lenses”?

 While eye doctors wish they could give you a more positive answer, the truth of the matter is that swimming with contacts is not recommended, at all.
-Swimming with lenses in should be avoided if possible.
+Swimming with lenses should be avoided if possible.
 Swimming pools, dams, lakes, and even bathwater could pose as a threat and necessary precautions should be put in place.

 Reasons Why You Should Avoid Wearing Contact Lenses While Swimming

 Your doctor or ophthalmologist is not out to get you when he says that swimming with contacts in should be avoided, in fact, he will have some very valid reasons that will only be to your benefit.
 For example:

 - It puts you at risk of eye infections.
 Contact lenses need to be kept in a hygienic environment.
 Pool water is often riddled with viruses and microorganisms and these can pose as a huge threat to your eyes.
 These nasty little critters have a tendency of attaching themselves to the surface of your lenses causing your corneas to become inflamed and often infected.
 Eye infections are a serious cause for concern as they could further impair your vision or you could lose your sight altogether.